Discover merchant services: What businesses need to know

 • Fraud protection: Discover's fraud protection system continuously monitors transactions for unusual activity.
 This proactive surveillance includes checking for unexpected spending patterns, locations, and transaction types.
 If the system detects potential fraud, Discover immediately alerts the cardholder through various channels, including phone calls, emails, and text messages.

-• Freeze it®: Discover’s Freeze it® feature empowers cardholders to take immediate action if their card is lost or stolen.
+• Freeze it®: Discover’s Freeze it® feature empowers cardholders to take immediate action if their card is lost or stolen, similar to Capital One’s legacy Lock Card feature.
 By using the Discover mobile app or website, cardholders can freeze their account in seconds, blocking new purchases, cash advances, and balance transfers.
 This immediate response capability is important in preventing fraudulent charges.

-• Social Security number alerts: Discover scans the dark web—a part of the internet known for illicit activities—for the cardholder’s Social Security number.
+• Social Security number alerts: Even after its acquisition, Discover scans the dark web for the cardholder’s Social Security number.
 If Discover detects the number on any high-risk websites, it alerts the cardholder.
 This feature, which is free for the customer, is important for preventing identity theft and related fraud.

 • Zero liability protection: Discover’s zero liability protection ensures cardholders are not held responsible for any unauthorized purchases.
 This policy builds trust with cardholders because they know they won't bear the financial burden of fraud.